The advertising ecosystem is complex and includes many parties, but an ad server is one of the most important.

 1st Party Ad Server (Publisher Ad Serving)

 First-party ad servers allow publishers to manage their ad slots and sell their ad inventory in one interface.
 They’re first and foremost used for managing direct campaigns.

-Another reason why you might want to have an ad server is to set up location and device targeting.
+Another reason you might want an ad server is to set up location and device targeting.

 However, if a first-party ad server has such technical capability, it may allow third-party partners (such as SSPs) to compete for the publisher’s ad inventory programmatically (e.g., Adform ad server).